chrlill/EMCT-FInal-Project-Christopher-Lilleorg/README.md

 1. Audio Setup in Max/MSP and TouchDesigner
 -------------------------------------------
-Connect the audio output from Max/MSP to the Audio Device In operator in TouchDesigner using an audio routing software (such as VBAudioMatrix on Windows).
+Connect the audio output from Max/MSP to the Audio Device In operator in TouchDesigner using an audio routing software (such as [VB-Audio Matrix](https://vb-audio.com/Matrix/) on Windows).

 Set the audio output device in the Audio Device Out operator to hear sound output.